 - 1. The odds ratio is a meaningful effect-size.
-The fact that it is dependent on which variables are included in the model is not a problem but actually a requirement for an effect on a probability. - 2.
-It is indeed problematic to compare coefficients across models with different sets of explanatory variables, since effects on probabilities are supposed to change when variables are added to the model even if they are uncorrelated with the other explanatory variables. - 3.
-A comparison of odds ratios across groups provides an accurate description of the difference in effects across these groups, and under special circumstances can also be given a causal interpretation.
+The fact that it is dependent on which variables are included in the model is not a problem but actually a requirement for an effect on a chance. - 2.
+It is indeed problematic to compare coefficients across models with different sets of explanatory variables, since effects on chances are supposed to change when variables are added to the model even if they are uncorrelated with the other explanatory variables. - A comparison of odds ratios across groups provides an accurate description of the difference in effects across these groups.